 The Women’s Flat Track Derby Association is the international governing body for the sport of women’s flat track roller derby and a membership organization for leagues to collaborate and network.
 The WFTDA sets standards for rules, seasons, and safety, and determines guidelines for the national and international athletic competitions of member leagues.
-There are currently 172 WFTDA member leagues and 110 leagues in the WFTDA Apprentice program.

 The WFTDA, a 501(c)(3) tax-exempt organization, is governed by a five-member, volunteer Board of Directors.

 You can learn more about WFTDA, how this groundbreaking organization began, where it’s headed, who’s in charge, and more.

 History of WFTDA – Learn more about the growth of the WFTDA since it began as the United Leagues Coalition (ULC) in 2004.

 WFTDA’s Mission – WFTDA promotes and fosters the sport of women’s flat track roller derby by facilitating the development of athletic ability, sportswomanship, and goodwill among member leagues.

 Board of Directors – WFTDA is overseen by a five-member, volunteer Board of Directors.